MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 .. code:: ipython3

-    Xtrain, Xtest, ytrain, ytest = train_test_split(X_df, y_df, train_size = 0.75, random_state = 1)
+    Xtrain, Xtest, ytrain, ytest = train_test_split(X_df, y_df, train_size=0.75, random_state=1)

 Model Fitting
 ^^^^^^^^^^^^^

 .. code:: ipython3

-    regressor = LGBMRegressor(n_estimators = 200).fit(Xtrain, ytrain)
+    regressor = LGBMRegressor(n_estimators=200).fit(Xtrain, ytrain)

 .. code:: ipython3

-    y_pred = pd.DataFrame(regressor.predict(Xtest), columns = ['pred'], index = Xtest.index)
+    y_pred = pd.DataFrame(regressor.predict(Xtest), columns=['pred'], index=Xtest.index)

 Understand my model with shapash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  In this section, we use the SmartExplainer Object from shapash which
+In this section, we use the SmartExplainer Object from shapash. - It
-   allow the users to understand how the model works with the specified
+allows users to understand how the model works with the specified data.
-   data.
 - This object must be used only for data mining step.
 Shapash provides
-   another object for deployment.
--  In this tutorial, we are not explore possibilites of the
+another object for deployment. - In this tutorial, we are not exploring
-   SmartExplainer but others will.
-(Look at them)
+possibilites of the SmartExplainer but others will. (see other
+tutorials)

 Declare and Compile SmartExplainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^